almar92/python_chebyshev/2_filter_generator/README.md

 |-----|--------|--------|--------|--------|--------|------------|
 |  5  | 3.4817 | 0.7618 | 4.5381 | 0.7618 | 3.4817 |   1.0000   |

-Which, as we using the script, will have the following structure
+Which, as we can see using the script, will have the following structure

 ````
 --------------L_2-------L_3------------------